zarazaga/ImpatientGIS/CH1/Impatient_Ch1.md

 ### 1.2 Jump into ArcGIS Pro

-*example: Where are primary schools located in Edinburgh, and how does that relate to neighborhood population

 Open Pro, sign in, and open a new map template.
 'Create a new project' with the default name and location.
 Similar to the online GIS, the **Map** window should have the **Contents** window on the left, and the **Catalog** window on the right.

 ![](./SHOTS1/1b_empty.jpg)

 If either window doesn't show up, you can find them under the **View** tab.